benroberts999/ampsci/README.md

     * If no input filename is given, program will assume input filename is 'hartreeFock.in':
     * _$ ./hartreeFock_
  * See _doc/01-hartreeFock_input.md_ for a full list of input options + descriptions
+ * See _doc/02-diracSCAS_method.pdf_ for a description of the physics, and for references to the works where the methods implemented here were developed.

 --------------------------------------------------------------------------------